Evidence-based

 Many experts believe neurogenic inflammation plays a role in migraine disease.
 Over the counter anti-inflammatory NSAIDS like naproxen and ibuprofen are used very successfully to treat migraine attacks.
 So with its anti-inflammatory benefit, it’s not that big of a jump to consider turmeric for the management of migraine pain even with little research supporting it.
 Especially for those who are looking for natural migraine relief.

 This makes me think of Dr. Geppetti’s talk on multi-modal treatment approach at the 2019 Migraine World Summit.
 In his talk he stated that because most of us have migraine for many years, we should try everything reasonable to gain control over our symptoms.
 Not necessarily everything proven or well-studied but, everything rational.
-I consider it reasonable to try a supplement with so many health benefits standing behind it.
+Personally, I consider it reasonable to try a supplement with so many health benefits standing behind it.

 In a recently published must-read book by Dr. Alexander Mauskop, prominent headache specialist, founder and director of NY Headache Center, specifically discusses curcumin as one of the “150 Ways to Stop Your Pain.”
+He uses it himself for the potential cognitive benefits.

 I have personally supplemented with turmeric for many years and believe it helps gently calm down my inflammatory response, soothing my pain and reducing dizziness and ear symptoms related to vestibular migraine.
 One thing I’ve learned when it comes to managing migraine symptoms is to stick with what works even if no one else is talking about it or doing it.